Prevent Mat Movement

 2. Buy sponge-backed mats with a higher underside coefficient of friction.
 This is especially important if your facility has smooth epoxy-covered floors.
 A natural rubber sponge is the best option in this case.

-5. Tape the mats to the floor with an industrial strength tape.
+4. Tape the mats to the floor with an industrial strength tape.
 This is a good solution if you cannot tolerate any mat movement.
 In a high traffic area however, the tape may begin to fray after several months of usage and will need to be replaced.
-We offer two tape solutions below, GripStrips, and GripSafe Reflective Tape.
+GripSafe Reflective Tape is an effective tape solution to prevent mat movement.